Tianqi Yang¶

-- Black-box Constructive Proofs are Unavoidable, To appear in ITCS 2023
+• Black-box Constructive Proofs are Unavoidable, ITCS 2023 [ITCS version]

 Joint work with Lijie Chen and Ryan Williams

-- Extremely Efficient Constructions of Hash Functions, with Applications to Hardness Magnification and PRFs, CCC 2022 [ECCC]
+• Extremely Efficient Constructions of Hash Functions, with Applications to Hardness Magnification and PRFs, CCC 2022 [ECCC] [CCC version]

 Joint work with Lijie Chen and Jiatu Li